 - SP50 convictions - speeding on a motorway.

 There is an organised, UNLOCK (also known as the National Association of Reformed Offenders) who are devoted to, amongst other things, helping those with criminal convictions find insurance after they've been refused by all of the providers they've contacted.

-How can I get cheap car insurance as a convicted driver?
+How can I get a better car insurance deal as a convicted driver?

 If you're conviction isn't driving related, then there's a chance that you've had the opportunity to build up a no claims discount, in which case you could save up to 75% on your premiums, which could go quite a long way to negating the inflation on prices that your conviction has caused.

 But by far the easiest way to save on your insurance as a convicted driver is to compare quotes online.
-Our easy to use comparison service will help you find the best deals on the market for car insurance for convicted drivers so you can rest assured that you'll get decent cover at a decent price.
+Our easy to use comparison service will help you find the best deals on the market for convicted drivers so you can rest assured that you'll get cover at a decent price.